LamJingJie/tlextractor/README.md

 1. Clone the repository or download the source code.
 2. Navigate to the project directory.
-3. Install the virtual environment:
+3. Install the virtual environment (for ease of dependencies installation):

    ```bash
    pip install pipenv